geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 #### Geoserver Setup

+Be sure that you have installed the optional [WPS](http://docs.geoserver.org/stable/en/user/extensions/wps/install.html) package installed for your version of GeoServer.

 Copy the the `geomesa-plugin-accumulo1.5-1.0.0-SNAPSHOT-geoserver-plugin.jar` library file from the GeoMesa directory you built into your GeoServer's library directory.

 If you are using tomcat: